Alternative rock

-Origin of term
+Etymology

-In the past, popular music tastes were dictated by music executives within large entertainment corporations.
-Record companies signed contracts with those entertainers who were thought to become the most popular, and therefore who could generate the most sales.
-These bands were able to record their songs in expensive studios, and their works then offered for sale through record store chains that were owned by the entertainment corporations, along with eventually selling the merchandise into big box retailers.
+Record companies usually sign contracts with those entertainers who are thought to become the most popular and generate the most sales.
+In the past, these bands were able to record their songs in expensive studios, and their works were then offered for sale through record store chains that were owned by the entertainment corporations, along with eventually selling the merchandise into big box retailers.
 Record companies worked with radio and television companies to get the most exposure for their artists.
 The people making the decisions were business people dealing with music as a product, and those bands who were not making the expected sales figures were then excluded from this system.

 Before the term alternative rock came into common usage around 1990, the sorts of music to which it refers were known by a variety of terms.
-In 1979, Terry Tolkin used the term Alternative Music to describe the groups he was writing about.
+In 1979, Terry Tolkin used the term alternative to describe the groups he was writing about.
 In 1979 Dallas radio station KZEW had a late night new wave show entitled "Rock and Roll Alternative".
 "College rock" was used in the United States to describe the music during the 1980s due to its links to the college radio circuit and the tastes of college students.
 In the United Kingdom, dozens of small do it yourself record labels emerged as a result of the punk subculture.
 According to the founder of one of these labels, Cherry Red, NME and Sounds magazines published charts based on small record stores called "Alternative Charts".
 The first national chart based on distribution called the Indie Chart was published in January 1980; it immediately succeeded in its aim to help these labels.
 At the time, the term indie was used literally to describe independently distributed records.
 By 1985, indie had come to mean a particular genre, or group of subgenres, rather than simply distribution status.

-The use of the term alternative to describe rock music originated around the mid-1980s; at the time, the common music industry terms for cutting-edge music were new music and postmodern, respectively indicating freshness and a tendency to recontextualize sounds of the past.
+The use of the term alternative to describe rock music originated around the mid-1980s; at the time, a music industry term for cutting-edge music was new music.
 A similar term, alternative pop, emerged around 1985.